-Reread the candidate’s resume and cover letter from the applicant as well as any information you have available from an application, background check, or other research.
+Reread the candidate’s resume and cover letter as well as any information you have available from an application, background check, or other research.
 If your human resources team has done any searches on social media, for example, review this as well.

 As a hiring manager, your comprehension of the job you’re filling will help guide questions and clarify any misunderstandings the applicant may have about the role.
 Remember that they will also have time to ask you follow-up questions, too.
 If they are job-related, you’ll need to have a good understanding of the work they will be doing.

 Here’s more on writing a clear and compelling job description.

 Prepare a List of Consistent Interview Questions to Ask